-Academic Courses for credit: select four courses for the spring semester from the list of current courses offered (and, with special permission, a fifth course TOUR 101); for the summer session, select one or two courses (maximum load) from the list of current courses offered for summer session.
+Academic Courses for credit: select four courses for the spring semester from the list of current courses offered (and, with special permission, a fifth course TOUR 101); for the Maymester and the summer session, select one or two courses (maximum load) from the list of current courses offered for summer session.
 Courses will be offered depending on student enrollment; courses with insufficient enrollment may be cancelled at the discretion of the Center without prior notice.

 The A.TR.E.U.S.
 Comprehensive Fieldwork Certificate in Terrestrial & Maritime Archaeology